DevonKalar/MovieSwiper/README.md

 # MovieSwiper

-MovieSwiper is a modern web app for discovering, swiping, and managing your personal movie watchlist.
-It features an interactive swipe interface, AI-powered movie chat, and advanced filtering—all built with React, Vite, and TailwindCSS.
+MovieSwiper is a modern web app for discovering and managing your personal movie watchlist.
+It features an interactive swipe interface, AI-powered movie chat, and advanced filtering.
+All built with React, Vite, and TailwindCSS.

 ## Features